BackupTheBerlios/linuxdcpp/linuxdcpp/Readme.txt

 Known problems/rants =):
 ------------------------
 Fedora core 3 has issues with asm/atomic.h.
-Try compiling with scons atomic=0 to avoid including that file.
+Try compiling with scons atomic=0 to avoid including that file if it causes problems.

 Most settings in the "Advanced" and "Apperance" pages are not working.
 You can change the settings however you like but it won't ever change anything in the